jaiswaljyoti/College-Management-System/README.md

 ## About

 My name is [Jyoti kumari](https://github.com/jaiswaljyoti).
-I'm a final year student of Information Technology.
+I'm a final year B.tech student of Information Technology.
 Contact me for any improvement in this project.

 Email : jaiswaljyoti2000@gmail.com